Ginger Griffeth – President/Chief Executive Officer

 James Weaver – Chief of Staff

 James Weaver joined PSF as Chief of Staff in August of 2022.
-He is responsible for overseeing PSF’s administration arm, which includes human resources, staff development, contracts and procurement, continuous quality improvement, quality assurance, innovation, and data analysis and reporting.
+He is responsible for overseeing PSF’s administration arm, which includes human resources, staff development, contracts and procurement, information technology, finance, revenue maximization, innovation, and data analysis and reporting.

 Mr. Weaver has been working in child welfare in Florida since 2004, when he began as a frontline case manager.
 During his career he worked his way into leadership positions of increasing responsibility with Camelot Community Care, PSF, and most recently, the Department of Children in Families.
 During his almost 5-year tenure with the Department, he was the statewide child welfare director over child welfare data analysis and reporting, quality assurance, training, and FSFN, as well as policy and practice for child protective investigations, missing children, criminal justice services, human trafficking, and revenue management (Title IV-E, TANF, etc.).